specure/ont-public-portal/README.md

 The portal also depends on the control server for running tests and keeping history of results.
 It is published separately at https://github.com/specure.

+The portal uses Mapbox to display the map with the measurement data.
+See https://docs.mapbox.com/studio-manual/guides/ and https://docs.mapbox.com/mapbox-gl-js/guides/ for the official documentation.

 To run the app itself in the debug mode call:

 ```